FourierFlows/OscillatoryFlows.jl/docs/src/index.md

 ## Overview

-`OscillatoryFlows.jl` is a collection of modules that use Fourier-based pseudospectral methods to solve various wave equations that occur in fluid dynamics and other displines.
+`OscillatoryFlows.jl` is a collection of modules that use Fourier-based pseudospectral methods to solve various wave equations that occur in fluid dynamics and other disciplines.

 `OscillatoryFlows.jl` leverages the
 [FourierFlows.jl](https://github.com/FourierFlows/FourierFlows.jl) framework.

+## Developers

+GeophysicalFlows is currently being developed by [Gregory L. Wagner](https://glwagner.github.io) and [Navid C. Constantinou](http://www.navidconstantinou.com).